InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Integration

 \section{Integration}

-Integration efforts on ARQNET bring the architectural concepts of \Cref{sec:net-arch} into practice, focusing on the coexistence of quantum and classical signals, stabilization of quantum channels under realistic fiber conditions, and orchestration of heterogeneous devices.
-These activities are essential to InterQnet-Achieve, where a three-node heterogeneous network will demonstrate entanglement distribution across superconducting, erbium, and ytterbium platforms, and they also inform InterQnet-Scale by identifying key constraints and performance trade-offs for realistic architectures.
+Integration efforts highlight the co-design aspects of the InterQnet project (see \Cref{fig:concept}).
+Our current work focuses on the coexistence of quantum and classical signals, stabilization of quantum channels under realistic fiber conditions, and orchestration of heterogeneous devices.
+These activities are essential to InterQnet-Achieve, where a three-node heterogeneous network will demonstrate entanglement distribution across superconducting, erbium, and ytterbium platforms, to address challenges \textbf{C1} and \textbf{C2}.
+Moreover, results of these integration activities inform InterQnet-Scale by identifying key constraints and performance trade-offs for realistic architectures (see challenge \textbf{C3}), improving the realism of our models and increasing confidence in our simulations.